Home » Symptoms » Cat Symptoms A-Z » Dragging the Rear End across the Floor (“Scooting”)

 -

-Increased itching: The cat scratches or bites its rear end or in the area of the anus more often.
+Increased Itching: The cat scratches or bites its bottom or the area around the anus more frequently.

 -